Drazib-Potion/Dofus-bot-AH/README.md

 ## Instructions

-1. **Open the Auction House (AH):** Before launching the bot, make sure you have the Auction House opened on Dofus.
+1. **Open the Auction House (AH):** Before starting the bot, make sure you have the Auction House opened on Dofus.

 2. **Navigate to the Sells Tab:** Within the Auction House, navigate to the 'Sells' tab where your items for sale are listed.